 - The little fan in it sometimes hisses annoyingly

 Optoma S341 3500 Lumens 3D DLP Projector

-The world famous Optoma S341 is now also making its ground in the Americas.
+The world-famous Optoma S341 is now also making its ground in the Americas.
 You can get this projector in between ANSI 3200 lumens to 36000 lumens, and we are gonna talk about the optima S341 with 35000 lumens.

 It has one of the best contrast ratios of 22,000:1 giving you the best SVGA experience.
-One of its specialties is the 3D projection from any source including Blu-ray disc players.
+One of its specialities is the 3D projection from any source including Blu-ray disc players.
 You can also use 3D broadcasting and the latest generation game consoles.

 The lamp life of the Optima is increased due to the specially designed lamp modes which save up to 70% of the power consumption of its 10,000-hour lamp life.